Koenkk/zigbee2mqtt.io/docs/devices/ZNMS11LM.md

 ---
-title: "Xiaomi ZNMS11LM control via MQTT"
+title: "Aqara ZNMS11LM control via MQTT"
-description: "Integrate your Xiaomi ZNMS11LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Aqara ZNMS11LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2020-02-26T17:45:15Z
 pageClass: device-page
 ---